Where are you based?

 How do you keep track of everything you are listening to?

-This likely is the most ridiculous answer someone, in the year 2021 A.D., could give to a question like this, but I’m still very active on last.fm.
+This likely is the most ridiculous answer, someone, in the year 2021 A.D., could give to a question like this, but I’m still very active on last.fm.
 Apart from that, churning out a dozen or so reviews on a monthly basis makes it possible to go through a neat little archive by the end of each year.
 I usually discover a lot of music through that, even though I personally have never heard of it before!
 I also just write down what I especially like.
-Obviously, this is helpful once the EOTY list season rears its ugly head, but I’m also fascinated with cataloguing and archiving as cultural techniques.
-Which is a very sophisticated way of saying that I’m a huge nerd who, for a millennial, is unreasonably fond of his anachronistic habits.
+Obviously, this is helpful once the EOTY list season rears its ugly head.
+I’m also fascinated, however, with cataloguing and archiving as cultural techniques.
+This is a very sophisticated way of saying that I’m a huge nerd who, for a millennial, is unreasonably fond of his anachronistic habits.